Entry requirements for international applicants

 General entry requirements for international students

-We may also consider professional qualifications or experience of equivalent standing when making offers.
+We may also consider professional qualifications or experience of equivalent standing when we make an offer.

 Specific entry requirements for international students